 Assessing Manufactured Homes

+Two identical manufactured homes may sell for different amounts based on the location and quality of the park.
+However, both manufactured homes should be valued the same without regard to their location.
+The value of the space on which the home sits is assessed to the park owner and reflects the location and quality of the park.
 The manufactured homeowner also pays a space rent based on the location and amenities of the park.
 To insure equal treatment of comparable manufactured homes, our certified appraisers rely on cost tables prepared by the State Board of Equalization that value the manufactured home only.
-As a further check, we use a value guide, similar to a Blue Book, which gives adjusted figures for sales of new and used manufactured homes throughout California.
+As a further check, we use a value guide, similar to a blue book, which gives adjusted figures for sales of new and used manufactured homes throughout California.